I’m going to take liberties with the fairy tale Rapunzel.

-The kaleidoscope of self-love is precisely the same – internal shifts and adjustments to the way we think, feel, behave, however miniscule, are like the movement of the beads.
+The kaleidoscope of self-love is precisely the same.
+Internal shifts and adjustments to the way we think, feel, behave, however minuscule, are like the movement of the beads.
 The result is astonishing.
-What is mirrored back at us reflects this – relationships, circumstances, life events, outcomes, all change…for the better.
+What is mirrored back at us reflects this.
+Relationships, circumstances, life events, outcomes, all change … for the better.

-If we have little or no self-love we are against ourselves and that is what is reflected back at us.
+If we have little or no self-love we are against ourselves, and that is what is reflected.

 Believe you matter and it changes matter.
 The Universe brings you a different reality.